 There are 64 External meter inputs.
-External meters on TFT meters can now be surround.
-External meters on TFTs can now be labelled.
+External meters on TFTs can be surround and can be labelled.
 It is now possible to route networked sources to external meters.

 One opto can now be assigned to up to 10 functions.

-GPI can be locked once set up to prevent accidental removal.
+GPI can be locked once set up.